The Prague Marathon – A RunCzech Event

 Where are the Best places to see it?

 The May Prague Marathon starts and finishes on the Old Town Square so that will be packed with official areas and people but if you want to see the massed starts then it’s the place to be or anywhere in Paris Street.
 The actual route is published on the website but usually a second really good place to start with is to go up to the Metronome in Letna park.
 This allows you to see right down Paris Street to the start point so you’ll see all the runners coming towards the river and then turning onto the river road in the direction of Karlin.
 With over 10,000 people competing you should have at least 60 minutes of watching the runners as there will be a staggered start.
 After the start you’ll probably want to come down to river level to see the runners up close or head for the area around one of the water stops.

 What about travel and transport disruption?

 You’ll start to see pedestrian restrictions due to fencing from late on Friday.
-Traffic restrictions in the Old Town will start appearing on the morning of the 6th after 8am.
+Traffic and pedestrian restrictions in the Old Town will start appearing on the Saturday morning after 8am.
 The river road will be closed and tram lines will be re-routed.
 The only public transport unaffected will be the metro.
 Charles Bridge will be closed to pedestrians during the event.
 If you want to cross the river and avoid the Prague Marathon then my advice is to use Legie Bridge down by the National Theatre.

 Are you a runner?
 Read the inspirational story of Bohumil Fiala.